Martinljuljduraj/python-file-integrity-mini/README.md

 ## Security Considerations

-The intern should follow these rules:
+You should follow these rules:

 - Do not store secrets in the repository
 - Do not scan directories without permission